 Rangefinders for Hunting

-Many hunters use a rangefinder to help them make accurate shots.
+Many hunters use hunting rangefinder to help them make accurate shots.
 A rangefinder tells you almost the exact distance to your target, allowing you to make adjustments in your point of aim to compensate for bullet or arrow drop over distance.
 This is particularly important for bowhunters who can completely miss an animal if they misjudge the distance.

 Hunters want to look for models that are rugged enough to endure bad weather and rough handling.
 You should also look for a rangefinder that works in lowlight conditions, since many shot opportunities occur in the dim hours just after dawn and right before dusk.